 Vintage Kitchen tip: scone ingredients must be very cold to ensure flakiness and that oven spring that makes them tender despite the butter and add-ins.
 Don't overwork the dough, so the butter remains cool and doesn't start to melt into the flour.

-Baking scones
+Baking cranberry scones

 Cold dough: the scone triangles must be cold when placed in the preheated oven.
 So pop them in the freezer for 10 minutes or the fridge for 20 minutes before baking.